deepgorthi/IRC-Bot-replace-text/README.md

 # ircbot_sed
-Python3 implementation iof IRC Bot with sed like replace text functionality.
+Python3 implementation of IRC Bot with sed like replace text functionality in the chat window.